 Based on the WHAMR! dataset, ablation studies were conducted to examine the contributions of the SepRe framework and the correlation–filtering design, as summarized in Table~\ref{tab:abl}.

-\paragraph{Effects of SepRe framework} From the first three rows of Table~\ref{tab:abl}, introducing SepRe consistently improves the overall separation quality.
-Compared with the plain correlation–filtering baseline (row~3), the SepRe configuration yields clear gains, indicating that explicitly separating and reconstructing features with an asymmetric encoder–decoder facilitates more stable and discriminative optimization.
-In addition, using a deeper decoder than encoder (\(B_E=2, B_D=4\)) performs better than the symmetric case (\(B_E=B_D=3\)), highlighting the importance of the reconstruction stage within the SepRe framework.
+\paragraph{Effects of SepRe framework} From the first three rows of Table~\ref{tab:abl}, introducing SepRe consistently improved the overall separation quality.
+Compared with the plain correlation–filtering baseline (row~3), the SepRe configuration yielded clear gains, indicating that explicitly separating and reconstructing features with an asymmetric encoder–decoder facilitates more stable and discriminative optimization.
+In addition, using a deeper decoder than encoder (\(B_E=2, B_D=4\)) performed better than the symmetric case (\(B_E=B_D=3\)), highlighting the importance of the reconstruction stage within the SepRe framework.

-\paragraph{Effects of correlation input for filter estimation} Rows~4--10 examine the effect of the input--output configuration on separation quality.
-The best-performing correlation--filtering configuration using $(\tilde{L},\tilde{I})=(7,3)$ in row~3 achieves the highest scores under both monaural and stereo conditions, indicating that a wider correlation range with moderately extended filter length allows more effective utilization of both temporal and spectral relationships in reverberant mixtures.
+\paragraph{Effects of correlation inputs for filter estimation} Rows~4--10 examine the effect of the input--output configuration on separation quality.
+The best-performing correlation--filtering configuration using $(\tilde{L},\tilde{I})=(7,3)$ in row~3 achieved the highest scores under both monaural and stereo conditions, indicating that a wider correlation range with moderately extended filter length allows more effective utilization of both temporal and spectral relationships in reverberant mixtures.

-Comparing rows~4-7 with rows~8-10, the correlation-filtering approach consistently outperforms raw-input baselines (masking, filtering, and mapping) even under the monaural condition.
-Although the gains are more modest in the single-channel case—where no inter-channel spatial cues are available—the temporal and spectral correlations still provide meaningful structural priors that improve filter estimation over direct spectral processing.
+Comparing rows~4-7 with rows~8-10, the correlation-filtering approach consistently outperformed raw-input baselines (masking, filtering, and mapping) even under the monaural condition.
+Although the gains were more modest in the single-channel case—where no inter-channel spatial cues are available—the temporal and spectral correlations still provide meaningful structural priors that improve filter estimation over direct spectral processing.
 This observation is consistent with our previous finding in IF-CorrNet~\cite{shin_deep_2026}, where inter-frame correlations were shown to be effective for single-channel dereverberation especially in realistic acoustic conditions.